ThomasTJdev/WMD/README.md

 Run the command "www" from the console to activate a Flask server showing the modules in your browser.
 Access it from: 127.0.0.1:5000.

+Modules are loaded directly into a xterm. **DEV:** Try the Sniff HTTP module - define parameters in the browser.

 **Screenshot:**
 ![WMD WWW](screenshots/www.png)